Grid homology for singular links in lens space and a resolution cube: Grid homology for singular links in lens spaces

-\begin{rmk} The proof of Proposition 2.11 in \cite{Celoria_2023} (or Proposition 3.6 in \cite{tripp2021gridhomologylensspace}) together with that of Lemma 4.6.7 in \cite{MR3381987} together give a complete analysis of $N(D)$ when D can be written as $r_1\ast r_2$, a juxtaposition of empty rectangles.
+\begin{rmk} The proof of \cite[Proposition 2.11]{Celoria_2023} (or \cite[Proposition 3.6]{tripp2021gridhomologylensspace}), together with that of \cite[Lemma 4.6.7]{MR3381987} give a complete analysis of $N(D)$ when $D$ can be written as $r_1\ast r_2$, a juxtaposition of empty rectangles.
 An important observation is that the number of decompositions has nothing to do with what marks the domain contains, so their result can be used to analyze the composition of any pair of rectangle counting maps.
 This will play an important role in the following sections. \end{rmk}